-Employee engagement is defined as how much an employee is committed to helping their organisation achieve its goals.
-It’s demonstrated by how employees think, feel, and act, as well as the emotional connection employees feel towards their organisation, their work, and their team.
+Employee engagement is defined as how much an employee is committed to helping their organization achieve its goals.
+It’s demonstrated by how employees think, feel, and act, as well as the emotional connection employees feel towards their organization, their work, and their team.

 What is the problem with employee engagement?